AShadedBlobfish/todo/README.md

 	Bugfixes:
 		- Fixed a bug which deleted all list items when renaming a list

-No known issues in version 1.1.5<br>
+Known issues in version 1.1.5:

-Please feel free to create a new issue if you find something
+	- Item check status resets when renaming a list

 ---------------------------------------------------------------------